zeroc-ice/ice-demos/cpp11/IceGrid/icebox/README.md

 Administration through Glacier2
 -------------------------------

-This demo also includes the configuration for a Glacier2 router (DemoGlacier2), to show how you could administer IceGrid from "the other side" of a firewall.
+This demo also includes the configuration for a [Glacier2 router][4] to show how you could administer IceGrid from "the other side" of a firewall.
 (In this demo, however, all the components run on the same system.)

 Follow these steps:

  - Connect to the IceGrid registry with icegridadmin or the IceGrid GUI

  - Start the DemoGlacier2 server